-The course introduces a wide variety of approaches leading to a substantial and varied portfolio of work suitable to assist admission to art and design studies at university level.
+The course introduces a wide variety of approaches leading to a substantial and varied portfolio of work relevant to art, and design studies at university level.
 Studio space restricts class size.
-Class work includes: exercises and discussions to extend creative and personal expression; the development of observational skills through attitudes and processes in selected 2-D and 3-D areas reinforced by independent studies and home projects; thematic developments, inter-media experiments and exhibition preparation and presentation.
-Visits to art galleries provide insights into current art practice.
-An understanding of the language of art criticism and research methods will be provided.
+Class work includes: exercises and discussions to extend creative and personal expression; the development of observational skills through attitudes and processes in selected 2-D and 3-D areas, reinforced by independent studies and prescribed projects; thematic developments, inter-media experiments and exhibition preparation and presentation.
+Visits to art galleries provide insights into contemporary art practice.
+Critical analysis and research methods will be explored through case studies.

-2. investigates concepts, materials and applications within a contemporary framework, related to the history and theories of art;
+2. Create meaningful links between concepts and materials within a contemporary framework, relating to the history and theories of art;

 Studio topics will be selected from:

-1. Development of themes and concepts in painting, drawing and selected 2-D media.
+- Development of themes and concepts in painting, drawing and selected 2-D media;

-2. Further exploration of 3-D forming, construction techniques and processes.
+- Further exploration of 3-D forming, construction techniques and processes;

 This course is only available to students who are active in the Open Foundation Program or the Yapug Program.